nayan32biswas/mongodb-odm/docs/tutorial/find_and_filter.md

 ## Read data with projection

-Some time needs to limit some fields that should not pull from the database to improve network performance.
-Like we have a description field that has a very long string but on the list page, we don't need to pull them.
+Sometimes we need to limit some fields that should not be pulled from the database to improve network performance.
+For example, we have a description field that has a very long string but on the list page, we don't need to pull it.

-In that scenario we can use `projection` kwargs in `find` function to limit on the data pulling.

 In that scenario, we can use `projection` kwargs in the `find` function to limit the data pulling.